 - Lettuce or spinach

-Fill your pita with your greens and chicken mixture and serve.
+- Fill bread of choice with the greens and chicken mixture and serve.